Chapter 1 : stick-on shadows

 She was shocked.
 I wasn't surprised.
 That had been two years ago.
 Mother went to find Father.

-Father came back and he told me a bedtime story.
+Father came back and told me a bedtime story.
 Then he went and sat near the window and watched outside.
 This time Peter was sitting at the opposite end of my room.
 He was on top of the drawers.
 He smiled, but it was subtle and fleeting.
 I fell asleep.

 Father came back the next night and he told me a bedtime story.
 Then he came and lay down in bed with me, but was still watching the window.
 This time Peter was sitting by the door.
 He smiled, but it was subtle and fleeting.
 I fell asleep.